rdbeach/JsonQuery/README.md

         	// Sets the first position in the translations array to "Bonjour"

-        	$.get("data.translations.0").add("Bonjour");
+        	$.add("data.translations,"Bonjour");

-                // Adds a Json Object to the first position in the translations array.
+                // Adds a Json Object to the second position in the translations array.

-	        $.get("data.translations").jadd(0,"{\"french\":\"Bonjour\",\"english\":\"hello\"}");
+	        $.jadd("data.translations",1,"{\"french\":\"Bonjour\",\"english\":\"hello\"}");

 	        out(
 	        	$.get("data.translations").toJson()
 	        );

-	       // [{"english":"hello","french":"Bonjour"},"Bonjour",{"translatedText":"Bonjour"}]
+	       // ["Bonjour",{"english":"hello","french":"Bonjour"},{"translatedText":"Bonjour"}]

-	       // Instead of "get", you can use "node".
-If get cannot find a node in the tree, it simply returns without
+	       // You can use "get" to find a particular node.
+If get cannot find a node in the tree,
+	       // it simply returns without doing anything.

+	       $.get("data.translations);

+	       // gets the data translations array

+	       // and you can do this:

+	       $.get("data.translations).add("another translation");

-	       // doing anything.
-Node, on the other hand, will first attempt to find the node, and, if it can't find
+	       // "node", on the other hand, will first attempt to find the node, and, if it can't find
 	       // it, it will then attempt to create it:

 	       $.node("data.NEW_NODE").set("this is a new node");  //creates a new node

-	       // One rule that has been put in place is disallowing arbitrary type conversions.
-In other words, if a node
+	       // One rule that has been put in place is disallowing arbitrary conversions between Objects and Arrays.

-	       // has its type set to Array, it can only be converted to another type, such as object, by calling
+	       // For instance, if you have an object node, you cannot call add or jadd on that node.

+	       // Likewise, if you have an array node, you cannot call put or jput on that node.

+	       // If you want to reset a node to a different type, call "set"or "jset" on that node,

-	       // set(Object value) on that node, or by first calling toNull() on the node, and then changing it.
+	       // or first call clear() on the node, and then change it.

-	       // The node operator will not attempt type conversion, so that if it encounters a type inconsistency,
+	       // The node operator will not attempt type conversion either, so that if it encounters a type

-	       // such as applying an array method to an object node, it will fail and return null.
-So this won't work:
+	       // inconsistency, such as applying an array method to an object node, it will fail and return null.

+	       // This won't work:

-		$.node("data.translations.NEW_NODE").set("this is a new node");  //fails and returns null
+		$.node("data.translations.NEW_NODE").set("value");  //fails and returns null

 		// This fails because translations is an array, and it is being referred to as an object in the javascript
-		// query
+		// path

 		// This will work:

 		$.node("data.translations.0.NEW_NODE").set("this is a new node");

 		//So will this